shi-yan/codestage/README.md

 ├─ README.md
 ```

-The samples can be developed outside the CodeStage environment using a more familiar and advanced editor.
+It is not necessary to develop the samples using the CodeStage editor.
+They can be developed using a more familiar and advanced editor.

-Once development is done, run this command to build your project
+Once development is done, run this command to build your project:

 ```bash
 codestage --target <target_folder>